Tom Holland on the Historical Jesus

 An Evening Discussion in London

 Last night, I went to All Souls Langham Place for a discussion on Jesus.
-Host Justin Briefly was joined by Dr Peter Williams, principal of Tyndale House, Cambridge.
-Yet perhaps like most people in the packed room, I was there not so much for Williams but rather his interlocutor: the popular agnostic historian, Tom Holland.
+Host Justin Brierley was joined by Dr Peter Williams, principal of Tyndale House, Cambridge.
+Yet perhaps like most people in the room, I was there not so much for Williams but rather his interlocutor: the popular agnostic historian, Tom Holland.

 The Sources for Jesus